logo

 Categories of Alternative Investment Fund

-Category I Alternative Investment Fund
+Category I AIF

-Funds which invest in economically and socially viable early-stage StartUps, Small and Medium Enterprises and new businesses with unique products or services with high potential for growth.
+Category I Alternative Investment Fund are the funds which invest in economically and socially viable early-stage StartUps, Small and Medium Enterprises and new businesses with unique products or services with high potential for growth.
 Several promotional and incentivizing initiatives have been taken by the government for such funds due to the growth prospect and employment creation fuelled by such funds.
 These funds have proved to be very helpful to the startup ecosystem in India.

-A] Category I comprises the following funds:
+Category I comprises the following types of funds:

 ➲ Venture Capital Fund (VCF)